alex360diaz/CourseGitGitHub-Jenkins/README.md

 # CourseGitGitHub-Jenkins
-This a learning how git and hithub works
+This a learning how git and hithub works and practice